risingwavelabs/risingwave-docs-legacy/cloud/cluster-manage-clusters.md

 <card
 title="Connect to a cluster"
-content="After getting a cluster up and running, you need to connect to it to interact with RisingWave.
+content="After getting a cluster up and running, you need to connect to it to interact with RisingWave Database.
 You can use the web console or your local client to connect to your cluster." cloud="cluster-connect-to-a-cluster"
 />,
 <card